3.3.1. Rules for drawing roads and sections of road

 You can map roads located at different levels that provide a quick passage between the airport building and its infrastructure (such as a parking lot).

-Roads in the building that go on any level except the first one must have a level besides 0.
+Roads inside and outside the building that go on any level except the first one must have a level different from 0 and connect to the main road network.

 Draw lines representing pedestrian crosswalks down the middle of the crosswalks themselves.